 - Watkin Win Williams born 1761 in Leighton Buzzard.

-Hutchins, the oldest son, was the father of John Jeffery Williams of Grays Inn, Holborn.
-John Jeffery Williams was the father of John Dignan Williams, William Williams, Thomas Hutchins Williams/Hutchins ThomasWilliams, Mary Williams, Sarah Williams, and possibly our great-great grandfather, Richard Williams of 17 Eden Quay.
+Hutchins Williams, the oldest son, was the father of John Jeffery Williams of Grays Inn, Holborn.
+John Jeffery Williams was the father of John Dignan Williams, William Williams, Thomas Hutchins Williams/Hutchins ThomasWilliams, Mary Williams, Sarah Williams, Henry Williams and possibly our great-great grandfather, Richard Williams of 17 Eden Quay, although this last link is entirely unproven and is currently mere speculation on my part.

-Thomas Williams' nephew, William Williams, was admitted as a merchant to the Freedom of Dublin in 1817 - this was the son of one of his brothers.
-It is known that his older brother, Hutchins Williams of Hillingden, had a son, William, who had been born in 1774 in Hillingden. (ie: the brother of John Jeffery Williams of Grays Inn, Holborn.)
-Given the recycling of family names at that time, however, all of Thomas Williams' brothers probably had a son named William!
+Thomas Williams' nephew, or possibly his grand-nephew, William Williams, was admitted as a merchant to the Freedom of Dublin in 1817 - this was the son of one of his brothers.
+It is known that his older brother, Hutchins Williams of Hillingden, had a son, William, who had been born in 1774 in Hillingden.
+Given the recycling of family names at that time, however, all of Thomas Williams' brothers probably had a son named William.

 I will add to this post as I discover more.
 The following link leads to the Index of Williams posts: